 Standing Like Statues worked with award-winning producer Romesh Dodangoda on these new tracks, which was a great opportunity to take things up a notch with the production.

-Vocalist Jamie explains – “These new tracks explore claustrophobic feelings, mixed with an underlying anxiety that eats away, making you question and over-rationalise things.
+The band share this – “These new tracks explore claustrophobic feelings, mixed with an underlying anxiety that eats away, making you question and over-rationalise things.
 It’s a cry for help, with an answer.
 They were written following a year long hiatus, due to the impact of mental health, so we wanted to put the feelings of that into this new chapter.
 It’s so important to us that we are there for the people that connect with our music.
-We learned the hard way what it’s like to have no one and we don’t want anyone to ever feel that way.”
+We learned the hard way what it’s like to have no one and we don’t want anyone to ever feel that way.
+If you’re feeling alone, we can be your home.”